vaughany/moodle_admin_assign/readme.md

 A drop-in script for Moodle 2 to create a new site-wide admin role, then assign an existing Moodle user to it.

+Tested against the most recent stable builds (at the time of writing) of Moodle 2.0, 2.1, 2.2 and 2.6.

 Available online here: [github.com/vaughany/moodle\_admin\_assign](https://github.com/vaughany/moodle_admin_assign)

 ## Why?